Poundcake (song): Music video

 The official music video for "Poundcake," directed by Andy Morahan, shows Eddie using the technique with a Makita cordless power drill painted in his trademark red, black and white stripes.
 The video, itself, cuts between scenes of the band playing and a demure young lady - played by Diane Manzo - who has shown up for an audition (a handmade sign on the wall says "Van Halen Casting").
 While waiting, she spies on the other girls through a hole in the changing room door and is fascinated by their provocative dress and behavior.
 When they finally notice her, one - played by Tania Coleridge - uses a power drill to create a hole in the door and harass her, ultimately scaring her off.
+The video was filmed at the Olympic Auditorium in Los Angeles.

 The video is also preceded with a young girl reciting a poem of "What Are Little Boys Made Of?"
 The video ends with a blooper of the girl making a mistake and the director saying they will do another take.